 - Make sure you are applying for the appropriate level of funding.
 You may be tempted to request the highest possible award.
 But if a project is in the exploratory stages and requests Level III funding, reviewers take note.
-These proposals are often considered risky for the large funds they require.
+These proposals are often considered too risky for the large funds they require.

 - Ensure that the amount you are requesting is sufficient for the activities you are proposing.
 “My concern is that this budget undershoots what will actually be required,” one reviewer wrote.

-- Be sure that the compensation provided by your project fully reflects the breadth of a collaborated initiative.
+- Be sure that the compensation provided by your project fully reflects the breadth of a collaborative initiative.
 When funds are directed only towards one or two individuals, reviewers will wonder whether the project’s success will depend on under-compensated collaborators.

 - Make sure that all project goals are sufficiently budgeted for.
 If you write about accessibility in your proposal, for example, reviewers will notice and appreciate when funds are dedicated toward accessible design in your budget.

-- Finally, If your budget is working within hidden constraints or if your project has other sources of funding, try to mention this in the budget justification.
+- Finally, if your budget is working within hidden constraints or if your project has other sources of funding, try to mention this in the budget justification.
 And make sure to check your math: reviewers will notice if your numbers don’t add up!

 Want to learn more about other parts of your proposal?